-The Superintendent is the district's Chief Emergency Officer with authority to: • determine the ultimate response: evacuation, closing, sheltering, Trauma Informed Lockdown, etc.
+The Superintendent is the district's Chief Emergency Officer with authority to:

-- communicate with all school agencies, address news media, and invoke use of emergency phone lists at each building for parental contact when necessary - notify BOCES District Superintendent Dr. Matthew Cook (315-433-2602) of any closing
+- determine the ultimate response: evacuation, closing, sheltering, lockdown, etc. - communicate with all school agencies, address news media, and invoke use of emergency phone lists at each building for parental contact when necessary - notify BOCES District Superintendent Dr. Matthew Cook (315-433-2602) of any closing